 Updated 2026-07-09

 Meal kit intro offers are built to be misread.
 "10 free meals" does not mean your first month is free.
-It means a discount, spread thin across five or more boxes, that you only fully collect if you stay subscribed for two months.
+It means a discount, and where it lands matters: HelloFresh now drops the whole value on box one, which makes box two the full-price cliff; Factor spreads it across five boxes, which is a two-month retention leash.

 The table